blobaa/attestation-protocol-ts/README.md

 #### verifyClaim

-This API lets you verify claims.
+This API lets you verify the authenticity of an authenticated claims.

 ````typescript
 import { claim, VerifyClaimParams, ClaimCheckParams, EntityCheckParams } from 'attestation-protocol-ts'